A Big Dog zero-turn mower won’t start when a spark plug isn’t able to ignite an air and fuel mixture for combustion.

 Always have safety switches installed and working on your equipment.
 Replace a bad switch.

-13. Bad Ignition Switch on a Big Dog Mower
+13. Bad Ignition Switch

 You insert the key into your ignition switch and turn it only to find nothing happens.
 Your Big Dog mower does not start.
 The ignition switch can be the culprit.
 You can use a multimeter to test the ignition switch